luciotato/LiteScript/devel/source/v0.8/Grammar.lite.md

         .req 'each'

-Get index variable and value variable.
+Get value variable name.
 Keep it simple: index and value are always variables declared on the spot

-        .mainVar = .req(VariableDecl)
+        .valueVar = .req(VariableDecl)

-a comma means: previous var was 'index', so register as index and get main var
+a comma means: previous var was 'nameIndex', so register previous as index and get value var

         if .opt(',')
+          .keyIndexVar = .valueVar
+          .valueVar = .req(VariableDecl)

+another comma means: full 3 vars: for each intIndex,nameIndex,value in iterable.
+Previous two where intIndex & nameIndex

+        if .opt(',')
+          .intIndexVar = .keyIndexVar
-          .indexVar = .mainVar
+          .keyIndexVar = .valueVar
-          .mainVar = .req(VariableDecl)
+          .valueVar = .req(VariableDecl)

-we now *require* `in` and the iterable (array)
+we now *require* `in` and the iterable: Object|Map|Array... any class having a iterableNext(iter) method

         .req 'in'
         .lock()